-Individuals who work with students who are BVI are in a unique position.
-TVIs/TCVIs and COMS:
+TVIs, TCVIs, and COMS working with students who are BVI are in a unique position.
+They:

 - Work with students ages birth to 26 who have a wide range of visual, cognitive, and physical abilities

-- Are often the only vision professionals employed by small and rural districts and are often isolated from peers who could provide knowledgeable assistance
+- Are often the only vision professionals employed by small and rural districts and are often isolated from peers who could provide knowledge and assistance

-- Must be able to interact successfully with parents, teachers, health professionals, and administrators who may be unfamiliar with the needs of this population
+- Must be able to successfully interact with parents, teachers, health professionals, and administrators who may be unfamiliar with the needs of students who are BVI

 - Must have well-developed organizational skills to meet the demands of a fast-paced job that requires flexibility and creativity with unique students, learning environments, and schedules